-City Council Public Works Civilize the Bridges With a growing community of walkers and bikers, it is important to civilize the bridges between Lewiston and Auburn to meet the needs of anyone moving between the two cities on foot or bike.
+City Council Public Works

+Civilize the Bridges

+With a growing community of walkers and bikers, it is important to civilize the bridges between Lewiston and Auburn to meet the needs of anyone moving between the two cities on foot or bike.
 Many past planning efforts, including the Androscoggin River Greenway Plan, have identified the bridges as a major priority.

 The Longley Bridge and Bernard Lown Peace Bridge (which the City is already considering) are both candidates for road diets and should be redesigned to accommodate a bike lane or cycle track as well as wider sidewalks.
-There are two possible alternatives for addressing the Veterans Memorial Bridge, which currently functions as a high-speed throughway for traffic.
-One alternative is to make a philosophical decision that Russell Street and the bridge should be reintegrated into the traditional street system and redesigned for slow flow traffic, with geometries that support pedestrians and bicycles.

 In its current configuration, Main Street widens from two to six lanes and Russell Street transitions from a four-lane local arterial to highway geometries with a grade separated intersection and two on ramps and two off ramps that enable cars to maintain uninterrupted flow.
 The design of this intersection consumes a large amount of land, and discourages pedestrian and bicycle activity.
-A second option for addressing Veterans Memorial Bridge is suggested in the Androscoggin River Greenway Plan and involves the construction of two independent pedestrian and bicycle bridges that use Boxer Island, accessed by a new shared use path.
+An option for addressing the Veterans Memorial Bridge is suggested in the Androscoggin River Greenway Plan and involves the construction of two independent pedestrian and bicycle bridges that use Boxer Island, accessed by a new shared use path.
 Currently the Lewiston Bike Ped Committee is working with the State on some ideas to improve bicycle and pedestrian access to the bridge.
-Although each of these options would be a substantial, long-term project, this connection is a high priority for connecting Lewiston residents to shopping and recreational cycling opportunities across the river in Auburn.
+This connection is a high priority for connecting Lewiston residents to shopping and recreational cycling opportunities across the river in Auburn.